 Day Use and Boat Ramp Areas: Limited Parking Available

 St. Joseph Peninsula’s beach day use and boat ramp parking area will operate at a limited capacity due to ongoing hurricane recovery efforts and construction projects.
 Parking spaces will be limited, especially for boats, trailers and larger vehicles on busy days, weekends and holidays.
-There are other boat ramps that can be utilized in the area if needed.
+There are other boat ramps available in the area if needed.
 Please call the park office at 850-227-1327 for updates or information.